aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 6 Configure DNS settings in Azure.md

 ### Task 4: Verify records are present in the DNS zone

+In this task, you'll verify that the DNS records for the virtual machines (VMs) are present and correctly configured in the Private DNS Zone you created earlier.

 1. On the Azure Portal home page, select **Private DNS zones**.

 1. On Private DNS zones, select **contoso.com**.